 In 2016, Governments adopted CORSIA, the Carbon Offsetting and Reduction Scheme for International Aviation, to stabilize net CO2 emissions from international aviation from 2021.

 CORSIA has applied to international aviation since 1 January 2019 when all airlines were required to report their CO2 emissions on an annual basis.
-From 1 January 2021, international flights will become subject to offsetting obligations.
+From 1 January 2021, international flights have become subject to offsetting obligations.

-Environmental impact of CORSIA
+Environmental Impact of CORSIA

 CORSIA is a global scheme which will result in greater levels of CO2 mitigation in international aviation than could be achieved through domestic policy measures.
 It is forecast that CORSIA will stabilize net CO2 emissions from international aviation at around about 600 million tonnes of CO2.